XSecurity/XSecurity/README.md

 This readme file is mainly for the plugin itself for details about the checkers please see the readme file under checker folder.

-Support Xcode Versions
+Support Xcode Versions:
-Xcode 5.1.1, 5.1, 5.0.x 4.6.x
+5.1.1, 5.1, 5.0.x 4.6.x

 ##### INSTALLATION
 _____________________________

 Download source code(See also "BRANCHES/RELEASES" section) and open XSecurity.xcodeproj on Xcode.

 In Xcode select the appropriate Scheme.
 Go to "Edit Scheme" and set instances of "Build Configuration" to "Release"
 Execute build and it will automatically install the plugin into the correct directory ('~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/').
 Quit Xcode and start it again.
-(Make it sure that Xcode process is fully terminate) This time XSecurity will be loaded, you will most likely find a menu item: XSecurity in the main menu.
+(Make it sure that Xcode process is fully terminate)
+This time XSecurity will be loaded, you will most likely find a menu item: XSecurity in the main menu.

 ##### HOW TO UNINSTALL
 _____________________________

 Delete the following directory:
 ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/XSecurity.xcplugin